craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ###### REQ: 3EXP
 ###### W+1 AP
 ###### USE: Melee or Ranged Weapon
-'In the rhythm of combat, you find your opponents weakness and use it against them.'
+'In the rhythm of combat, you find an opponent's misstep and use it against them.'

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Reflex.